ROS-M/ROS_M/README.md

 ## Forder Description

 ### Core Folder
-The core folder contains the core source code for the ROS_M library
+The core folder contains the core source code for the ROS_M library.

 ### Portable Folder
 The Portable folder contains interface source code that makes it easy to port the ROS_M library to other platforms.